YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide (KONO KAGA eDAtion).md

   * 70% chance on Main Gun fire, launches a frontal barrage (damage based on skill level), also if the fleet contains 4 or more Sakura Empire ships she gains -45% cooldown on first Main Gun volley.

 - Desc: If you can't decide what to pick, pick it all.
->Packing offensive buffs for her enemies, defensive buffs for her backline, a barrage that includes normal arcing shells alongside linear AP shells and even aimed torpedoes, Amagi has quite literally a bit of everything in herself; and it all comes together as one sleek and effective whole, only marginally hampered by her IJN standard terrible AA.
+>Packing offence debuffs for her enemies, defence buffs for her backline, a barrage that includes normal arcing shells alongside linear AP shells and even aimed torpedoes, Amagi has quite literally a bit of everything in herself; and it all comes together as one sleek and effective whole, only marginally hampered by her IJN-standard terrible AA.

 ![BB](https://azurlane.koumakan.jp/w/images/1/19/TirpitzChibi.png "KMS Tirpitz") - **[KMS Tirpitz](https://azurlane.koumakan.jp/Tirpitz)** **(T2 with BB/BC)**
 * Skill: